nicktrandafil/nicktrandafil.github.io/apps.md

 # Apps

-Here are some of the applications and projects I've built.
+Here are some of the applications I've built.
+For feature requests or support, just <a href="mailto:nicktrandafil@gmail.com">email me</a>.

 <ul>
   {% for app in site.apps %}